コンテンツにスキップ

 Planar and 3D Division Mr. Rin

-I am truly grateful to the Kanagawa Prefectural Art Exhibition and the judges who selected my work.
+I am truly grateful to the Kanagawa Prefectural Art Exhibition and to the judges who selected my work.

 -What made you decide to become an artist?